tejaswini972/MCW-Security-baseline-on-Azure/Whiteboard design session/WDS trainer guide - Azure security privacy and compliance.md

 3. Can Azure help contain costs for minimally used costly production and development resources?

-    Yes, Azure Cost Management + Billing has free features via the Cloudyn application that allows you to monitor your cloud spend, drive organizational accountability and optimize your cloud efficiency.
+    Yes, Azure Cost Management + Billing has free features that allows you to monitor your cloud spend, drive organizational accountability and optimize your cloud efficiency.

 4. Does Azure support the ability to allow VPN connections to specific resources?